frankyeh/UNet-Studio-Website/doc/how_to_acquire_dmri.md

-## Current Trend in Diffusion MRI Acquisitions
+## Issues in HCP-Style Diffusion MRI Acquisitions

-Multi-shell acquisition is currently the most popular choice for "beyond-DTI" acquisition.
-The HCP-style multishell acquisition sample has three b-value at 90-90-90 directions.
-However, the protocol has two major issues:
+Multi-shell acquisition, especially the HCP-style 3-shell acquisition, is currently the most popular choice for "beyond-DTI" acquisition.
+The HCP-style multishell acquisition sample has three b-values with 90-90-90 directions.
+However, the HCP acquisition has two major issues:

 - Suboptimal sampling scheme:

 The 90 directions at the low b-value shell are over-sampled because most of 90 DWI signals are redundant and can be readily interpolated by neighboring DWIs in the same shell.
 By contrast, the high b-value shell does not have enough directions.
-The correlation between the neighboring DWI is much lower, and more directions can be sampled. *An optimal setting should have the same redundancy for each shell, which means high b-value shells should have more sampling directions.*
+The correlation between the neighboring DWI is much lower, and more directions can be sampled.
+An optimal setting should have the same redundancy for each shell, which means high b-value shells should have more sampling directions, whereas the low b-value should have fewer directions.

 - Orientation bias:

-The 90 directions of each shell have *substantial* inhomogeneous sampling density and high rotation variation.
+The 90 directions of each shell have large inhomogeneous sampling density and high rotation variation.
 Consequently, the acquisition has orientational bias, and the reproducibility will be lower if head orientation is different.
 The problem is due to that the original HCP directions tried to avoid the same direction at different shells.
-This is unnecessary because each shell can be viewed as different bandwidth for differentiating fast and slow diffusion.
+This has no theoretical basis and is unnecessary because each shell can be viewed as different bandwidth for differentiating fast and slow diffusion.
 A sampling direction with good rotation invariance is important for achieving good reproducibility and low rotation variance.

 ## My recommendation: 23 b-values with b-max=4,000 at 258 directions